fpsvogel/fpsvogel.com/src/_posts/2023-08-15-macos-for-pc-users-part-2.md

 This would be a fair point, ***if*** I were committed to using *only* a Mac for the foreseeable future.
 But the thing is, I still use my PC outside of work, and I don't want to drop $2500 for a personal MacBook Pro that (for my purposes) would be equivalent to my PC.

 In fact, I want to *avoid* getting locked into the Apple ecosystem, for a variety of practical and philosophical reasons.
-I'll pass over the usual suspects (*"I want to be free"*, *"It makes me feel superior"*, etc.) and talk about one motivation that's less obvious: **I learn more by using Linux**.
+I'll pass over the usual suspects (*"I'm a cheapskate"*, *"It makes me feel superior"*, *"FREEEEDOM!!"* etc.) and talk about one motivation that's less obvious: **I learn more by using Linux**.

 In a draft of this post, I wrote about how in Linux I didn't have to spend so much time customizing the OS to my liking.
 Upon further reflection, I realize that's not true: in Linux, [I wrote plenty of shell scripts](https://github.com/fpsvogel/linux-scripts) to tweak various things.
 But that's the thing: **in Linux I write shell scripts**, whereas in MacOS I may need to buy a $20 app to make the same customization.